 Back

-Building a finance service on Yahoo using GraphQL
+Building a stock market service on Yahoo using GraphQL

-Building a finance service on Yahoo using GraphQL
+Building a stock market service on Yahoo using GraphQL

-In a case study for an application to a well-known German investment fund company, I implemented a GraphQL service that reads financial data from Yahoo.
+In a recent case study for a well-known German investment fund company, I implemented a GraphQL service that retrieves stock market data from Yahoo Finance.

 image

-One of my first job interviews was with a investment fund company that was looking for a software developer to optimize its internal processes based on software tools.
+One of my first interviews was with an investment fund company looking for a software architect to optimize its internal processes with software tools.

 GraphQL vs. REST

-I already had some experience with GraphQL, but not too much.
-Like any architectural decision, there are advantages and disadvantages.
-The technologies were specified by the case study.
-But I also intended to have some arguments about the architectural decision in mind.
+I had some experience with GraphQL, but not extensively.
+Like any architectural decision, both GraphQL and REST have their pros and cons.
+The case study specified the technologies, but I also wanted to have some reasoning behind the architectural decision.

-Both technologies are obviously used to build interfaces between systems.
+Both GraphQL and REST are used to build interfaces between systems.
 But what are the key differences?
-Let us get a quick overview.
+Here’s a quick overview:

 GraphQL

-The main feature of GraphQL is the ability to request and receive only the requested data.
-Typically, a single endpoint is used for all operations, which simplifies communication between clients and servers.
+The main feature of GraphQL is its ability to request and receive only the data you need.
+Typically, a single endpoint is used for all operations, simplifying communication between clients and servers.

 image

-The clients send a GraphQl query.
-The GraphQl server interprets this and collects all the necessary data, possibly from different sources, and returns the result in JSON format.
+Clients send a GraphQL query, the server interprets it, gathers the necessary data (potentially from multiple sources), and returns the result in JSON format.

-We have learnt that with GraphQL, it is the client and not the server that decides what data is required.
-This offers some advantages that REST cannot offer.
+With GraphQL, the client and not the server decides what data is required.
+This offers some advantages over REST:

 1. High performance